The Unluckiest MLB Teams Since 1995

 Bookies.com has examined the best teams in Major League Baseball since the sport’s last work stoppage, which began during the 1994 season and ended up wiping out that World Series and 18 games in 1995.

-There have been 47 MLB teams that won more than 60% of their regular-season games since the 1994-95 players’ strike ended.
+There have been 52 MLB teams that won more than 60% of their regular season games since the 1994-95 players’ strike ended.
 Only 10 of those teams won a World Series in the same year.
+The 2022 Yankees and the Houston Astros, both of whom are still alive as of press time, are included in that count.

 Numbers Show 2001 Mariners Top ‘Unlucky List’

-We examined every team since the end of the 1994-95 players' strike that won at least 60% of its regular-season games but did not go on to win the World Series.
-We gave each team one point for each regular season win, postseason win (PSW), each All-Star, each Hall of Famer, and each projected Hall of Famer not currently eligible.
+We examined every team since the end of the 1994-95 players' strike that won at least 60% of its regular season games but did not go on to win the World Series.
+We gave each team one point for each regular season win, postseason win (PSW), each All-Star, each Hall of Famer, and/or each projected Hall of Famer not currently eligible.

 The “Unluckiest” MLB Teams Since 1995